RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Business Analysis.md

 : An approach to planning services and supports for individuals with disabilities that focuses on their strengths, needs, and preferences, and involves them and their families in the decision-making process.

 ## Major stakeholders
-- Company Owners - The company owners work directly with all stakeholders requiring decumentation, comunication, and colaberation with all stakeholders.
+- Company Owners - The company owners work directly with all stakeholders requiring documentation, communication, and collaboration with all stakeholders.

 - Autistic Children and Their Families - Autistic children and their families are the primary beneficiaries of the services provided by Family Initiative, Inc.